After decades of giant killings and famous nights at Parkhead, it’s been something of a slog in the Uefa Champions League for Celtic in recent years.

 CLICK HERE to claim 888Sport’s offer • 18+ only • New customers only • £10 deposit using promo code PL35 • Maximum of seven games • Minimum stake £10 at odds of 1/2 (1.5) • Free bets credited upon qualifying bet settlement and expire after 7 days • Free bet stakes not included in returns • Deposit balance is available for withdrawal at any time • Withdrawal restrictions & full T&Cs apply • BeGambleAware

 Such was the pressure Celtic came under, Beram Kayal often found himself dropping in as an extra centre-back against Juventus and ended the night with a team-high five tackles — his versatility and willingness to work for the good of his team were qualities that made him well-liked at Parkhead.

 Unfortunately for Kayal, injuries disrupted his time in Scotland and the 46-time Israel international is now back in his homeland with Bnei Sakhnin after a five-and-a-half-year stay with Brighton and a short loan spell at Charlton.

 Ledley is one of the real success stories of this team, leaving Celtic in January 2014 for Crystal Palace and playing 127 times in the top two tiers of English football with the Eagles, Derby County and Charlton.
 At international level, the midfielder was also part of the Wales side which went all the way to the semi-finals at Euro 2016.

-Nowadays, after injuries hindered his ability to compete at a Premier League level, the 33-year-old Ledley finds himself in the Australian A-League with Newcastle Jets.
+Nowadays, after injuries hindered his ability to compete at a Premier League level, the 34-year-old Ledley finds himself playing for Newport County after a short spell in the Australian A-League with Newcastle Jets.